grobasoz/zigbee-firmware/XIAO-MG24/Readme.md

 BL >
 ```

-New firmware (gbl format) can be uploaded using XModem (115k2).
+New firmware (gbl format) can be uploaded using XModem (115k2)
-Enter the '1' key and transfer the new firmware via XModem.
+Enter the '1' key and transfer the new firmware via XModem

-I use Tera Term for this.
+I use Tera Term for this

-There are also [third party applications](https://github.com/Elelabs/elelabs-zigbee-ezsp-utility) available to support flashing new firmware.
+There are also [third party applications](https://github.com/Elelabs/elelabs-zigbee-ezsp-utility) available to support flashing new firmware

 <hr>